Mission & History

-By 1898, the Brookline Library was sufficiently impressive to elicit this evaluation by Melville Dewey: “There are few institutions of the country concerning which I should be willing to speak more frankly to one of their officials.
+By 1898, the Public Library of Brookline was sufficiently impressive to elicit this evaluation by Melville Dewey: “There are few institutions of the country concerning which I should be willing to speak more frankly to one of their officials.
 The Brookline Public Library is commonly looked on by those familiar with library work of its type through the country, as among the foremost in efficiency and influence.
 It has won a place where it is often quoted and referred to as the type of the best American public library.”
 The Library today continues this efficiency and influence.
-Since re-opening in January 2003, usage has increased over 20% helping to make the Public Library of Brookline the third most heavily-used public library in Massachusetts.
+Since re-opening in January, 2003, usage has increased by over 20%, helping to make the Public Library of Brookline the third most heavily-used public library in Massachusetts.

-Since its inception, the Brookline Public Library has been a center of the social and cultural life of the town.
+Since its inception, the Public Library of Brookline has been a center of the social and cultural life of the town.
 In addition to the services provided in the Library, it also established school and social welfare libraries, outreach programs in the public school, deposit branches, book delivery to servicemen during the wars, and services to the homebound.
-The Public Library also has two additional locations, Coolidge Corner and Putterham, serving the community with additional programs.
+The Library also has two additional locations, in Coolidge Corner and Putterham, serving the community with additional programs.
 The Library has been the home to many Brookline organizations: the Brookline Library Music Association; the Brookline Bird Club; the Brookline Art Association; the Brookline Education Society and the Brookline Civic Association.
 The Brookline Historical Collection, with photographs and archival material, was established in 1894.
-Friends of the Brookline Public Library, established in 1981, run book sales and sponsor programs for the community and staff enrichment.
+The Friends of the Brookline Public Library, established in 1981, run book sales and sponsor programs for the community and staff enrichment.
 Incorporated in 1999, the Brookline Library Foundation carries on fundraising to support Brookline libraries.